Salaca Livonian: History

 In the 12th century it is estimated that there were 15,000-28,000 Livonians, but over time the language drastically declined.
 As of the 19th century there were only 22 Salaca Livonians left who were concentrated around the Salaca River.
 The last speaker of Salaca Livonian died in 1868.

 The first attestation of Salaca Livonian is from a 1665 chronicle written by Thomas Hiärn which collected place names, greetings, and random words.
 According to the text Livonian at the time was not only spoken around the Salaca River but also in Limbaži and elsewhere across northern Latvia.
 Though the dialect is definitely older than this chronicle and speakers had likely already began to assimilate into the larger Latvian population.
 More attestations of Salaca Livonian appear throughout the 1600 and 1700's but an increase in the amount of the studies occurs during the first half of the 19th century.
 Finnish linguist Anders Johan Sjögren systematically investigated and recorded the dialect.

 Phonology

 While Curonian and Salaca Livonian share many phonologic changes from other Southern Finnic languages there are some changes that happened in Salaca Livonian but not Curonian Livonian.
-In Curonian Livonian the second syllable a vowel has been preserved with examples being the words like ilma (weather) and poika (son).
+In Curonian Livonian the second syllable's a vowel has been preserved with examples being the words like ilma' (weather) and poika (son).

-But in Salaca Livonian the second syllable a has been removed after a geminate with speakers instead saying ilm~īlm and puog ~ puok.
-Salaca Livonian also pronounced and ü where West Curonian Livonian had an i and East Curonian Livonian had an õ.
+But in Salaca Livonian the second syllable a has been removed after a geminate with speakers instead saying ilm ~ īlm and puog ~ puok.
+Salaca Livonian speakers also pronounced an ü where West Curonian Livonian had an i and East Curonian Livonian had an õ.
 The Curonian dialects have made many changes to the o vowel but Salaca Livonian has been far more conservative with it.